 You're coworkers might think you're crazy, but just getting your legs moving is a great way to wake yourself up from the inevitable afternoon coma.
 Better yet, have some fun with it — maybe even throw on some music and throw around a few dance moves to really boost your mood if you're feeling particularly groovy.
 Just simply getting up from behind your computer screen and getting your body moving is enough to get your blood flowing — your body will be more alert because of it, avoiding that late afternoon energy crash.

-The momentum of getting things done (and that sweet, sweet satisfaction of scratching out something on your daily to-do list, no matter how small) is bound to snowball, and finally when you feel ready to tackle that one big daunting project, you'll probably realize you were hyping up some of the dread in your head, and it actually wasn't that bad.
+The momentum of getting things done (and that sweet, sweet satisfaction of physically scratching out something on your daily to-do list) is bound to snowball, and once you feel ready to tackle that one big, daunting project, you'll probably realize you were hyping up some of the dread in your head, and it actually wasn't that bad.

 It sounds simple, but water really is like a magic potion.
-Dehydration — a state in which most of us constantly are — can make you feel sluggish and tired.
+Dehydration — a state that most of us are constantly in — can make you feel sluggish and tired.
 So make sure to keep a water bottle handy and make a habit of constantly sipping on it throughout the day.
-Bonus points if you add some fresh lemon or cucumber!
+Bonus points if you throw in some fresh lemon or cucumber!

-“You don’t have to feel motivated to move — you just have to move, and motivation follows."
+“You don’t have to feel motivated to move — you just have to move, and motivation will follow.
+It works every single time."

 Sure, we’d all prefer to be lounging at the beach, but with these tricks you’ll be better prepared to push through those idealistic daydreams that have you nodding off at your desk.
 Remember, keeping things fun and lighthearted is the secret — that goes for Monday afternoons and for life in general.